 Here’s a recap of our live coverage of this evening’s Evanston City Council Administration and Public Works Committee.

-The meeting is scheduled to begin at 6 p.m.
+The meeting was called to order at 6:04 p.m.

 A packet with information on tonight’s agenda items is available online.